 Appearing before anti-corruption bodies

-Written by Amelia Ramsay, Solicitor Doogue + George Defence Lawyers.
+The article Appearing before anti-corruption bodies is written by Amelia Ramsay, Senior Associate, Doogue + George Defence Lawyers.

 The Independent Broad-based Anti-corruption Commission (IBAC) is the body established to investigate and expose corruption and misconduct within the Victorian public sector.
 Powered by the Independent Broad-based Anti-corruption Act 2011, IBAC’s jurisdiction extends to State and Local Government, Councils, Victorian Parliament members, the Judiciary and more recently, Victoria Police.